wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 APIsec Con with APIDays Paris, France in December 8, 2023. shelby@apisec.ai.

-Attend <a target="_blank" href="https://university.apisec.ai/library">https://university.apisec.ai/library</a>
+Register to <a target="_blank" href="https://university.apisec.ai/library">attend at https://university.apisec.ai/library</a>.

-FREE Foundation courses:
+Each course has quizzes and a certificate of completion.

 * 2 CPE <a target="_blank" href="https://www.apisecuniversity.com/courses/api-security-fundamentals">API Security Fundamentals</a> by <a target="_blank" href="https://www.linkedin.com/in/rdbarahona/">Dan Barahona</a> (founder)